 Transplant patients who are Epstein-Barr virus (EBV) seronegative or with unknown EBV serostatus

 Note: Dosing is based on actual body weight at the time of transplantation; do not modify weight-based dosing during course of therapy unless the change in body weight is >10%.
-The prescribed dose must be evenly divisible by 12.5 mg to allow accurate preparation of the reconstituted solution using the required disposable syringe provided by the manufacturer.
+The prescribed dose must be evenly divisible by 12.5 mg to allow accurate preparation of the reconstituted solution using the provided required disposable syringe for preparation.
 For example, the calculated dose for a 64 kg patient: 64 kg x 10 mg per kg = 640 mg.
 The nearest doses to 640 mg that are evenly divisible by 12.5 mg would be 637.5 mg or 650 mg; the closest dose to the calculated dose is 637.5 mg, therefore, 637.5 should be the actual prescribed dose for the patient.

-Kidney transplant, prophylaxis of organ rejection: Adults: IV: Note: Use in combination with basiliximab induction, mycophenolate mofetil, and corticosteroids.
+Kidney transplant, prophylaxis of organ rejection: IV: Note: Use in combination with basiliximab induction, mycophenolate mofetil, and corticosteroids.

 Initial phase: 10 mg/kg on Day 1 (day of transplant, prior to implantation) and on Day 5 (~96 hours after Day 1 dose), followed by 10 mg/kg at the end of Week 2, Week 4, Week 8, and Week 12 following transplantation